 IT operational budgets €25 million or greater

 Despite the fact that this is a European study, we determined organization size in US dollars.
 This was to ensure an apples-to-apples size comparison between our main study and the European companion study.
 All metrics in the study are reported in euros.
 To avoid the problem of having very small organizations in our sample, we have excluded respondents with less than $50 million in annual revenue.

-Chapter 8 provides benchmarks for wholesale distributors.
-The category includes wholesale distributors of building products, home furnishings, home improvement products, auto parts, industrial components, electronics, food and beverage, and other products.
-The 15 respondents in the sample range in size from a minimum of about €60 million to about €30 billion in revenue.
+Chapter 9 provides benchmarks for wholesale distributors.
+The category includes wholesale distributors of building products, home improvement products, auto parts, industrial components, fuel supply, electronics, food and beverage, pharmaceuticals, and other products.
+The 17 respondents in the sample range in size from a minimum of about €60 million to €30 billion in revenue.

 Computer Economics not only publishes benchmarking metrics.
 We are also the leading provider of IT spending and staffing benchmarking services.

 Looking for expert assistance in evaluating your IT spending and staffing levels or budgeting for IT?
 Our custom benchmarking consulting service provides an in-depth assessment of your organization's IT spend ratios, comparing your key metrics against our database of peer organizations.

 Contact us for pricing and a free sample of the benchmarking deliverable.